Banking License in Poland

 Banking activities include:

-- to perform other actions provided exclusively for the bank by separate acts.
+- Performing other actions provided exclusively for the bank by separate acts

 Other powers of banks and non-banking activities that banks may undertake: